 Surely you realise by now that all that chemically laden plastic waste that seemingly drifts ever so tranquilly in the ocean is tainting that very water in which fish thrive upon.
 The same fish that you no doubt consume and in turn, unwittingly devour, unsuspectingly ingesting said toxins.
 If that doesn’t make you sit up and contemplate your own impact to this planet, then shit, I don’t know what will.

 We’re not only annihilating our planet with consumerism but we are destroying ourselves no less.
 We engross ourselves with frivolousness and take more than we need.
 Our apathetic attitudes to waste is shameful and irresponsible.
 Out of sight, out of mind.
 Let someone else pain over this.
 Decades of neglect is now finally catching up to us.
 Like Glass Beach in California, a beach used for dumping garbage in the 1940’s (which happened to be the norm), now houses a fine collection of curated polished glass which has washed up over the years.
 Sure, it’s a resplendent and unique marvel but just envision the geological damage and atrocities such stupidity has actually caused.

 Worse still is what we shamefully dub as the The Great Pacific Garbage Patch.
 If you’re not familiar with it you’d probably remember seeing decomposing images of an albatross carcass; stomach overflowing with plastic junk.
 In this part of the worlds ocean, it is essentially a vortex of abyssal waste floating in the heart of our oceans.
 Which is an utterly grim and sorrowful site.
 Not to mention the heartbreaking impact to wildlife who have no say in the matter.
 Photos of deceased birds, surviving on adrift plastic rubble remnants is truly distressing and an embarrassment to the human race.

-Alejandro Duran’s Washed Up Series is poignant to the issue and much too powerful for us to simply ignore or admire as art.
+The Washed Up Series by Alejandro Duran is poignant to the issue and much too powerful for us to simply ignore or admire as art.
 It’s a revelation, a fierce call to arms, to action.
 So let us no longer bury our heads in the sand.
 Who is with me?